-Available on PS4 (version tested) and Xbox One
+Available on PS4 (version tested) and Xbox One, launching on PC March 6

 And this is despite some pretty irritating flaws.
 The new action-oriented real-time combat system might be brilliant, but it’s reliant on a camera which spends most of its time losing track of you, enemies and the action entirely.
 Your hero, Noctis, has a fantastically useful Warp ability that should play a core part in any fight, but can only use it when there’s a specific point to warp to, and many of the battlegrounds feature no such thing.
 If there is, finding it with the aforementioned camera is often a nightmare.